curvegrid/go-ethereum-wiki/RPC-PUB-SUB.md

 ## newPendingTransactions
 Returns the hash for all transactions that are added to the pending state and are signed with a key that is available in the node.

+When a transaction that was previously part of the canonical chain isn't part of the new canonical chain after a reogranization its again emitted.

 ### Parameters
 none